 Custom-coded Webflow nav often misses an explicit close button — only re-tapping the burger works, and users don't always realise.

 Check these before you share your link.
-The full PageLens audit catches everything else.
+The full PageLens AI audit catches everything else.

 After your scan, download the Markdown report and use this prompt with your AI builder to fix everything automatically.